Skip to main content

 CSP Concurrency

-CSP-style concurrency with channels and session types is deferred.
+CSP-style concurrency with channels and session types is deferred to v1.0.0+.
 AILANG currently focuses on deterministic, single-threaded execution.
+The runtime does support effect-level concurrency primitives in some contexts (see the Concurrency effect), but full CSP with session types remains future work.

 Notes on Parser Error Messages